STATE OF WISCONSIN

 How to file an Expedited Grievance

 For grievances involving a medically urgent situation, you may request an expedited grievance, either orally or in writing.
-To request an expedited grievance please call (608) 775-8052 or toll-free at (800) 897-1923, extension 58052, or in writing to the above referenced address.
+To request an expedited grievance please call Appeals Specialists at (800) 362-3309 extension 101901, or in writing to the above referenced address.

 Expedited grievance means a situation where: 1) the duration of the standard grievance process could seriously jeopardize your life or health or your ability regain maximum function; 2) in the opinion of your physician; you may experience severe pain that cannot be adequately controlled without the care or treatment, and 3) your physician requests an expedited grievance.